-- a) Description of the business model - What are the most important merits of your business - Who are your customers? - Who are your online customers? - What kind of role can e-commerce play in your business success? - How can you manage customer relations through Internet?
+- What are the most important merits of your business - Who are your customers? - Who are your online customers? - What kind of role can e-commerce play in your business success? - How can you manage customer relations through Internet?

 - What are your current systems?

 - Will you built a new system or do Integration?

 - What are the functions you need?

 - How will you design your web page?

 - What is the content?

-- Who will update the system?

-- How shall we attract customers attention continuously?
+- Who will update the system? - How shall we attract customers attention continuously?